tbensky/labview_usb4000/README.md

 dependent package (labview-ng-driver), which is impossible to find.

 * You have to navigate to the STS driver, and install it manually.
-    * In Windows 10, the "Update Driver" button (where you tell it you 'have a disk' (as in a driver disk)) couldn't do it, claiming it isn't a appropriate driver.
+    * In Windows 10, you can try going to the "Update Driver" button for the Ocean Optics device.
+Navigate so you can tell it you 'have a disk' (as in a driver disk).
+This didn't work for me, as it claimed it wasn't a appropriate driver.
-    * You navigate to the STS driver .INF file and right click on it, then select the `install` option.
+    * I had to navigate to the STS driver .INF file directly and right click on it, then select the `install` option.
     * Windows may complain the driver isn't digitally signed.
 To get around this, restart the computer while holding down the [Shift] key.
 Select 'Start up options' and #7 will disable this digital signature checks (until the next boot).